 I desire to be fit and vibrant into old age, and yes, with my gray hair and wrinkles thank you very much.

-Don’t get me wrong, I am not all Tom-boy either but, instead, a blend of both.
-A mix of princess and tough guy.
+Don’t get me wrong, I am not all Tom-boy either.
+Rather, I am a blend of both—a mix of princess and tomboy.

-While, I do love “poofy” (crinoline) dresses and princess tiaras, I don’t necessarily channel the princess vibe.
+While, I do love “poofy” dresses—crinoline—and tiaras, I don’t necessarily channel the princess vibe.
+At.
+All.

 Instead, I would be the “princess” in the super fancy dress, with a strand of hair falling out, and my tiara askew.
-I probably would have a rip (or stain) on said beautiful garment, as well as a broken nail (or three) and maybe a trace of dirt (or food) on my face, and please, forget the heels altogether.
+I probably would have a rip—or stain—on the said beautiful garment, as well as a broken nail—or three—and maybe a trace of dirt—or food—on my face.
+And please, forget the heels altogether.
 Barefoot is more my style.